DavideLaManna/Covariance-Estimation-for-Matrix-variate-Data/README.md

   <li>Implementation of separable covariance R algorithms for R=2 and 3 in LDA and QDA cases, comparing them with previous algorithms.</li>
   <li>Implementation of CSE algorithm and comparison with previous algorithms.</li>
   <li>Reading Lynch et. al's article on weak stability and Zatapa et. al's article on partial separability.</li>
   <li>Homogenization class test.
-As expected, unsatisfactory results.</li>
+As expected, unsatisfactory results, what little is gained in the accuracy of the algorithm is lost by reducing the class size.</li>
   <li>Starting experiments on calculating the logarithm of the determinant of covariance matrix estimates in QDA.
 Error: infinite value.
 We decide to calculate the sum of the logarithms of the (positive) eigenvalues, which brings reasonable results.</li>
   <li>Implementation of a QDA algorithm that takes these values into account in the score.</li>
 </ul>